mimiro-io/datahub/DOCUMENTATION.md

     }
 ]
 ```
-After this file has been created it should be uploaded to the datahub.
+After this file has been created it should be uploaded to the data hub.

 ```
 mim acl add <client-id> -f acls.json
 ```